October 3rd, 1954, was a Sunday. It was day 276 of 1954. The decade was the Fifties.

 Let's take a stroll down memory lane!

 The date is October 3rd, 1954, and it's a Sunday.
 Anyone born today will have the star sign Libra.
-Currently, people are enjoying their weekend.
+People are currently enjoying their weekend.
+However, because it's a Sunday, some are dreading the week ahead.

 The summer is long gone.
 Temperatures have started to become much cooler and the evenings are beginning to get darker.
-Fallen leaves have carpeted driveways, lawns, pathways and sidewalks and there's a fresh earthy scent in the ear.
+Fallen leaves have carpeted driveways, lawns, pathways, and sidewalks.
+There is also a fresh, earthy scent in the air.
 In music, the song "Hey There" by Rosemary Clooney is the best-selling record at the moment.

-These are trending news stories and fads that were prevalent at this time.
-These are topics that would have been in the media on October 3rd, 1954.
+These are news stories, trending topics, and fads that were popular on October 3rd, 1954.

 In the mid-1950s, a new music genre called "Rock and Roll" began to take off.